Independence Flagpole, Union Square

 Anthony de Francisci, Independence Flagpole, 1926.
 Union Square, New York.
 Photo copyright © 2018 Dianne L. Durante

-Near the end is another figure with a winged horse.
+Near the end is a woman with a winged horse.
 She’s carrying laurels rather than a crown, and she beckons the figures behind rather than threatening them with a sword.
-In Greek mythology Pegasus, the winged horse, was strong and loyal to anyone who tames him; and when his hooves strike the ground, a spring bursts forth.
-(See here and here.)
-His presence adds to the abundance on the freedom-side of the flagpole base.
+In Greek mythology Pegasus, the winged horse, is strong and loyal to anyone who tames him; and when his hooves strike the ground, a spring bursts forth.
+(See here.)
+His presence adds to the abundance on the freedom side of the flagpole base.

 Anthony de Francisci, Independence Flagpole, 1926.
 Union Square, New York.
 Photo copyright © 2018 Dianne L. Durante